 Clover Park Technical College’s Hemodialysis Technician Program was recently awarded a Department of Labor grant to update its technology and expand its program.

 With its over $600,000 allocation, Clover Park will focus on curriculum development and student services.
-In addition to implementing online and hybrid instruction provided by the Office of the National Coordinator for Health Information Technology, Markovits and Curriculum Developer Matt Beil will also create original, hemodialysis specific material that will later be shared via the online Creative Commons.
-A career navigator will be hired to personally assist students academically and with their job searches.
+In addition to implementing online and hybrid instruction provided by the Office of the National Coordinator for Health Information Technology, curriculum developers and subject matter experts also created new, hemodialysis specific material that will later be shared via the online Creative Commons.
+A student services “navigator,” Matt Beil, has been hired to personally assist students academically and with their job searches.

 For more information on the DOL grant and the Hemodialysis Program, contact Gregg Sapp, Health IT Grant Manager, at email@example.com.